WillDinauer/Tiny-Search-Engine/indexer/README.md

 Hashtable size was set to 100, under the assumption it is a good size for most of the testing.
 For an exceedingly large index from a massive crawl, a larger or smaller hashtable size may be preferred.

+indextest only checks the parameter count.
+The first parameter is assumed to be a file produced by the indexer.

+the indexer reads from the ../data directory which is written to by the crawler module.

 Beyond these, assumptions should follow the guidelines detailed for the indexer

 ### Compilation